 - Include certificates of analysis and other evidence of the quality and sustainability of your products.

-If you use modern technology in your business practices it will be easier for you to improve quality, traceability and add value to your natural ingredients.
-This will make you stand out from the competition.
+If you use modern technology in your business practices it may be easier for you to improve quality and traceability, as well as to add value to your natural ingredients.
+This will help you to stand out from the competition.

 Some examples are:

 - Hand-held/mobile devices for wild collection and cultivation (this facilitates on the spot documentation and inspection).
 See the Agri-Technology services from Koltiva (Indonesia) as an example.
 Linking data collection to process and product documentation or using centralised data processing provides tailor-made information packages to auditors, facilitating their inspection.

 - Allocate sufficient human resources to quality control and quality assurance.

 - Develop your own traceability system with support of the Global Traceability Standard for Healthcare or the ISO 22005:2007.
 Make sure every ingredient can be traced back to the field of production.